power-assert-js/espower-babel/README.md

 Please note that `espower-6to5` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.

+If you want to use with [Traceur](https://github.com/google/traceur-compiler "Traceur"), please see [yosuke-furukawa/espower-traceur](https://github.com/yosuke-furukawa/espower-traceur "yosuke-furukawa/espower-traceur").

 ## EXAMPLE